PritishM9304/personal-demo/README.md

 # personal-demo
-This is my first personal Git for Practice
+This is my first personal Git for Practice.
+Author- Pritish Mudaliar